2captcha/2captcha-ruby/README.md

 | hint_image       | -             | an image with hint shown to workers with the captcha, translated into instructionsimg API parameter                                               |
 | hint_text      | -             | hint or task text shown to workers with the captcha                                                |

-Below you can find basic examples for every captcha type.
-Check out [examples directory] to find more examples with all available options.
+Below you can find basic examples for every captcha type, check out the code below.

 ### Normal Captcha
 To bypass a normal captcha (distorted text on image) use the following method.
 This method also can be used to recognize any text on the image.